-In our cross-sectional study in China, involving 87 individuals with SMA, we used univariate and multivariate linear regression analyses to explore the relationship between serum copper concentration and body composition.
-In both the unadjusted and slightly adjusted models, a significant correlation was found between serum copper concentration and MM%, while no substantial link was observed between serum copper concentration and FM%
+In our cross-sectional research conducted in China, which included 87 individuals diagnosed with SMA, univariate and multivariate linear regression analyses were utilized to explore the relationship between serum copper concentrations and body composition.
+In both the unadjusted and slightly adjusted models, a notable correlation was identified between serum copper concentrations and MM%, while no substantial link was observed between serum copper concentrations and either FM% or FMR.
+However, in the comprehensively adjusted model, a negative association was seen between serum copper concentration and MM%, in contrast to a positive association with both FM% and FMR.
+This pattern persisted when serum copper concentration was analyzed as a categorical variable.